ljwags/ceuy3013-project-template/README.md

 Let's try vertical alignment for the same State Route 18!

-*In this we include the (x-coordinate, y-coordinate, grade of back tangent, grade of forward tangent, speed, type of curve), all of which should be given.*
+*In this, we include the (x-coordinate, y-coordinate, grade of back tangent, grade of forward tangent, speed, type of curve), all of which should be given.*

 ```python
 >>> stateroute18v = VerticalAlignment(2,5,-0.5,0.2,60,'sag')